Frequently Asked Questions (FAQs):

 Which permits require Insurance?

-ALL right of way permits except for Parking permits.
+ALL right of way permits require insurance except for Parking permits.

 How is a Right of Way Contractor License renewed?